Combination Theorems in Groups, Geometry and Dynamics: Simultaneous uniformization and Quasi-Fuchsian Groups

 \subsection{Simultaneous uniformization}

-\begin{defn} Let $\rho: \pi_1(S) \to \pslc$ be a discrete faithful representation such that the limit set of $G= \rho(\pi_1(S))$ is a topological circle in $\mathbb{S}^2$.
+\begin{definition} Let $\rho: \pi_1(S) \to \pslc$ be a discrete faithful representation such that the limit set of $G= \rho(\pi_1(S))$ is a topological circle in $\mathbb{S}^2$.
 Then $G$ is said to be \emph{ quasi-Fuchsian}.
-The collection of conjugacy classes of quasi-Fuchsian representations is denoted as $QF(S)$. \end{defn}
+The collection of conjugacy classes of quasi-Fuchsian representations is denoted as $QF(S)$. \end{definition}

 Note that $QF(S)$ is contained in $AH(S)$ and hence inherits a complex analytic structure.
 The domain of discontinuity $\Omega$ of a quasi-Fuchsian $G$ consists of two open invariant disks $\Omega_1, \Omega_2$.
 Hence the quotient $\Omega/G$ is the disjoint union $\Omega_1/G \sqcup \Omega_2/G$.
 Hence we have a map $\tau: QF(S) \to Teich(S) \times Teich(S)$, where $Teich(S)$ denotes the Teichm\"uller space of $S$.
 The { \bf Bers simultaneous Uniformization Theorem} asserts: